orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

 * The ebuild should be polished to improve stability and to hide/disable unfinshed features at the code level.
-* The CFLAGS should be changed with `filter-flags` or `replace-flags` to prevent Denial of Service (e.g. crash).
+* The CFLAGS should be changed with `filter-flags` or `replace-flags` to prevent Denial of Service (e.g. crash) vulnerability.
 * If -O3 or -Ofast causes a crash, then the CFLAG must be downgraded to -O2 or whatever is necessary to prevent a crash.
 * The CFLAGS must be bumped or boosted if degraded runtime performance is